 California’s new ban-the-box law prohibits employers with five or more employees from asking job candidates about any criminal background before making a conditional job offer.
-It is a broader prohibition on the use of criminal history information than the regulations the Fair Employment and Housing Commission (FEHC) adopted last year that went into effect on July 1, 2017.
+It is a broader prohibition on the use of criminal history information than the regulations the Fair Employment and Housing Council (FEHC) adopted last year that went into effect on July 1, 2017.

 The latest FEHC proposal is an attempt to merge the new law with the pre-existing regulations, setting forth rules and procedures for when and how an employer can receive criminal history information about a job applicant.

 The coalition argues in its September 7, 2018 letter that the recently enacted legislation emphasizes the FEHC does not have the statutory authority to promulgate the regulations.
 As previously stated in the coalition’s April 4, 2018 and July 8, 2018 letters, the proposed regulations go beyond the authority of the FEHC.

 AB 1008 (McCarty; D-Sacramento) was introduced on February 16, 2017 and approved by the Governor on October 14, 2017.
 AB 1008 added Government Code Section 12952, which imposes various mandates regarding conviction history.

 One section of the proposed regulations causes more confusion by specifically spelling out additional limitations required by local ordinances in San Francisco and Los Angeles.
 Providing these specific examples is confusing because these are not the only cities with local laws and ordinances that provide additional limitations.